msfa12th/heartsense/README.md

 7. **Deep Learning:** Model was built by varying the number of nodes as well as depth of the model with additional layer.
 As it was a binary classification model, loss was set to 'binary_crossentropy' , optimizer was ‘adam’.
 For activation, ‘relu’ was used.
 Model was generated with 100 epochs.
 Overall accuracy was 73.1.

 Since the scores for both Neural Network and Support Vector Machine model was above 73%, they were further subjected to hyperparameter tuning using GridSearch.
 The models obtained were evaluated for precision, recall, F1-score.
 Based on the comparative analysis, the model built using Support Vector Classifier algorithm with hyperparameters (‘C’: 5, ‘gamma’: 0.005) was chosen as the final candidate model.
 The accuracy of the model is 73%.
+The jupyter notebook "Testing_best_model_nn" has code to test the best deep learning model which could not be integrated with the app.

 **Pipeline followed for model building is explained in the figure below:**